 If you are in good health, you may not be worried about illness impacting your cruise.
 If you have any condition that could worsen or degenerate in the weeks or months leading up to your travel, however, you may need insurance to cover any impact that condition could have on your travel plans.

 This can also apply to your traveling companions or even family members who may not be traveling with you, if their health could dramatically change your plans.
 It is important to note, however, that pre-existing conditions may require special insurance coverage for travel arrangements.

 It’s Not Too Late To Buy Travel Insurance After You Booked Your Vacation, Buy Now

 Do you have any dangerous allergies that could flare up on vacation?

 A simple allergy won’t likely cause problems during your vacation, but some allergies with rapid, severe reactions could require more extreme medical care if there is a problem.
 Those medical expenses may not be covered through standard health insurance, but extra cruise vacation insurance may help.

 Will you join in potentially hazardous activities on the cruise?

-While cruise lines take every precaution to keep passengers safe, accidents can happen, especially during vigorous activities such as scuba diving or snorkeling, zip line tours, rock climbing walls, horseback riding or other adventurous options that are often offered as shore tours.
+While cruise lines take every precaution to keep passengers safe, accidents can happen, especially during vigorous activities such as scuba diving or snorkeling, zip line tours, rock climbing, horseback riding, or other adventurous options that are often offered as shore tours.

-While a small injury may not impact your cruise, a more severe injury could lead to expensive out-of-network medical treatments or even evacuation from the cruise ship.
+A small injury may not impact your cruise, but a more severe injury could lead to expensive out-of-network medical treatments or even evacuation from the cruise ship.

 How stable are your employment and living conditions?